doudoudedi/hackEmbedded/README.md

 This tool is embedded in the security test of the device.
 There are two main functions:

 1. Generate **backdoor programs** (only ELF) of various architectures.
 The backdoor program is packaged in shellless pure shellcode and is smal，Pure static backdoor .**Armv5, Armv7, Armv8, mipsel, mips，mips64，mipsel64，powerpc, powerpc64，sparc,sparc64,mipsn32  are now supported, and they are still being updated** (PS:bash support is added to the reverse shell after version 0.3.1).
 If the backdoor of the reverse shell is generated with the - power parameter, the reverse shell will continue to be generated on the target machine)
 2. Generate **reverse_shell shellcode** (only linux) of various architectures during the exploit process, and no null bytes, which facilitates the exploitation of memory corruption vulnerabilities on embedded devices. **Armv5, Armv7, Armv8, mipsel, mips, mips64, mipsel64, powerpc, powerpc64,sparc are now supported, and they are still being updated**

-3. Generate bind of various architectures bind_Shell(only ELF) file, -power can persistent bind_shell
+3. Generate bind of various architectures bind_Shell(only ELF) file, -power can persistent bind_shell（ If you need to use  -power parameter, you can specify the bash shell, and please do not hang the process in the background to prevent data redirection errors）
 4. Sort out the exploitable vulnerability POC or EXP of the embedded device, and search and output the basic information and POC of the device model in use: Function of equipment, Architecture of equipment,Device CPU manufacturer,Device CPU model,WEB service program of the device, and so on
 5. Support command line generation backdoor and shell code, Strong anti hunting ability,characterized by light, small, efficient and fast